Information Loss and Disparate Effects in Network Embeddings: Fairness and downstream tasks

+One takeaway from our results about equivalence classes is that, when we embed a sparse graph, we get back an embedding that ``looks like'' a much denser graph\footnote{And, similarly, when we embed a dense graph, we get back an embedding that looks like a much sparser one.
+But most real-world networks are very sparse, so we'll use this language for now.}.
+But not every community is densified the same amount!
+The larger community is densified at rate $\eta = \frac{1-a}{a}\sqrt{\frac{K_3}{K_1}}$, and the smaller at rate $\frac1\eta = \frac{a}{1-a} \sqrt{\frac{K_1}{K_3}}$.

+This directly explains the ``squishing'' behavior we see in our motivating examples, in which smaller and sparser communities were compressed into smaller (and denser) sections of embedding space. $\eta$ depends on two ratios: \begin{itemize} \item $\frac{1-a}{a}$, the ratio of the group sizes (larger difference in group sizes leads to smaller $\eta$, meaning the small group is densified); and \item $\sqrt{\frac{K_3}{K_1}}$, the ratio of the within-group inner products in the learned embedding.
+Recall that the loss drives $K_3$ towards $\sigma(r)$, and $K_1$ towards $\sigma(p)$.
+Since $\sigma$ is monotonic, this term increases in $p/r$, the ratio between the groups' densities\footnote{except near the boundary of $\Pi_s$, the sparse, heterophilic regime}.
+Once again, a larger difference in density translates to an increased densification of the sparser group. \end{itemize}

+In real networks, these two pressures are often aligned: smaller communities also tend to be sparser.
+However, they can also be in tension; in these cases, which one ``wins out'' depends on the relative strength of each.
+We show two slices of parameter space, with $a=0.5$ (equal-sized communities) and $a=0.75$ (one much larger community), in Fig.~\ref{fig:etas-unbalanced}.

-The equivalence classes described in Theorem~\ref{thm:eqclasses} give reason to believe that using the embeddings alone for downstream tasks may not be sufficient, particularly in the non-invertible regime $\Pi_m$.
-Because a particular embedding $K$ could come from a whole class of graphons, many downstream tasks may essentially boil down to to ``guessing'' which graphon the embedding is from.
+How does this disparate representation affect downstream tasks?
+In general, the information loss described in Theorem~\ref{thm:embedding-limit-regimes} gives reason to believe that using the embeddings alone for downstream tasks is often insufficient, particularly in the non-invertible regime $\Pi_m$.
+Because a particular embedding $K$ can come from a whole class of graphs, many downstream tasks may essentially boil down to ``guessing'' which graph in the class the embedding is from.